Ryan McMahon Player Props: Rockies vs. Pirates

-The Colorado Rockies and Ryan McMahon, who went 1-for-3 last time out, take on Vince Velasquez and the Pittsburgh Pirates at Coors Field, Tuesday at 8:40 PM ET.
+The Colorado Rockies and Ryan McMahon, who went 2-for-4 with two doubles last time in action, take on Johan Oviedo and the Pittsburgh Pirates at Coors Field, Wednesday at 3:10 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Pirates.
+He racked up two extra-base hits in his previous appearance (2-for-4 with two doubles) against the Pirates.

 Ryan McMahon Game Info & Props vs. the Pirates